-The Wall Street Journal’s analysis of census data and its findings shared by the journal show interesting and beneficial tradeoffs people struck by moving from the coast to Inland Empire.
+The Wall Street Journal’s analysis of census data and its findings shared by the journal show interesting and beneficial tradeoffs people struck by moving from the coast to the Inland Empire.

 For instance, they could find more space for less money compared to Los Angeles County and San Francisco.
-It was because home prices in both of the areas were significantly higher than those in the Empire.
+It was because home prices in both areas were significantly higher than those in the Empire.

 Median Price of Home